-In order to obtain access to your son or daughter’s private educational records, your son or daughter can visit Student Resources and Support Services (Lavin-Bernick Center, Suite G02) to complete a FERPA release form.
-Completion of this form will allow appropriate administrators to discuss information about your son or daughter.
+In order to obtain access to your student's private educational records, your student can visit Student Resources and Support Services (Lavin-Bernick Center, Suite G02) to complete a FERPA release form.
+Completion of this form will allow appropriate administrators to discuss information about your student.
 The student must specify which records or situations can be discussed with parents, as approval does not assume blank authority.

-Except where the student's health or safety is at risk, the Office of Student Conduct generally will notify the student's parents after your son or daughter has been found responsible.
+Except where the student's health or safety is at risk, the Office of Student Conduct generally will notify the student's parents after your student has been found responsible.
 This notification generally is made by letter and includes a copy of the student's outcome letter in that communication.

 In cases where the student's health or safety is at risk, the Office of Student Conduct or another Tulane staff member generally will notify the student's emergency contact by telephone.